ucsd-cse11-su222/ucsd-cse11-su222.github.io/_lectures/lecture4.md

 - No Stepik readings for this lecture

-The university requires us to have to determine which students commence academic activity.
+The university requires us to determine which students commence academic activity.
 Failure to certify academic activity, may result in students being billed for unearned financial aid.

 To do this automatically, we are using a survey in Canvas that every student must fill out by the end of Friday to ensure that they are certified.